 A collaborative outreach program with University of Rochester School of Medicine, the clinic is staffed by medical students working with a doctor preceptor.
 Open by appointment only for a variety of free non-emergency services, we rely on the funding from donors like you.

 The UR Well Clinic reopened for scheduled appointments only.
 The clinic will only be open on Thursday evenings, and offers work physicals and acute care, providing care to 4–6 patients per clinic evening.
 For more information please contact Holly Temming at email@example.com.

-We deliver 75 bags of much-needed groceries each month to one or two of our partner inner-city churches, where they are distributed to needy congregations members, and to the Keepin Our Promise (KOP) Refugees, a support program to assist recent family arrivals.
+We deliver 80 bags of much-needed groceries each month to one or two of our partner inner-city churches, where they are distributed to needy congregations members, and to the Keepin Our Promise (KOP) Refugees, a support program to assist recent family arrivals.
 Food is donated by Asbury First members.
 Volunteers organize and bag the groceries, and facilitate delivery.
 It’s a collaboration that tackles food uncertainty in our community head-on.

 The Community Garden at Asbury First provides fresh produce for the Dining & Caring Center meals and guests, and for the Grocery Bag Ministry partner churches and Keeping Our Promise Rochester refugee program.
 Through our efforts we also build relationships, provide education, hands-on learning experiences, meaningful service opportunities, and bring life and purpose to a previously unused and neglected portion of the campus.